4awpawz/buster/README.md

 This *blending* of configuration data affords a lot of flexibility for managing your Buster configurations:

 * using command line configuration alone
-* using command line configuration in combination with any one of the other sources of configuration data
+* using command line configuration in combination with either

-## author's preferred approach to configuring Buster
+* configuring and calling Buster from within a script

-I use the command line in conjunction with the other possible sources of configuration data.
+## Suggested Approach To Configuring Buster

-As an example, when working with Node projects, I create 2 NPM tasks:
+When working with a Node projects, for example, create 2 NPM tasks:

     "bust": "buster bust -m"